Web Security Plans for Government Websites

 If a government database gets hacked, it’s going to cost more than a pound.
 The hassle of filing will cost not only money but also reputation and manpower.

 With web security solutions, you can’t go wrong.
-They’re suitable for all types of sites, but a government website stands to benefit the most.
+They’re suitable for all types of sites, but a government site stands to benefit the most.
 Every security plan provider has its ways of packaging services, but there are usually three tiers, with its features becoming more and more useful as you go up.